JoshuaKolden/RamDev/Readme.md

 ## Problems

-If you loose power or
+If you loose power or run into problems, you can run

+    $ ramdev fix

+Your original folders will be moved back into place.

+To force sync:

+    $ ramdev sync